jbohren/conman/README.md

 ### Approach

-*Conman* is primarily concerned with two features of control schemes:
+*Conman* is primarily concerned with two features of estimation and control system implementation:

-* Correctly serialized computation of estimation and control blocks
+* **Execution:** Correctly serialized computation of estimation and control blocks
-* Defining a set of standard Orocos/RTT interfaces for communicating between such blocks.
+* **Metadata:** Defining a set of standard Orocos/RTT interfaces for communicating between such blocks.

 #### Schemes: Serialized Control, Hardware, and Estimation Model Execution